 Statement for more information.

-The napkin, you will learn today, is the most commonly way store brought napkins are finished.
-Of course, you can purchase fabric but these napkins can be a great fabric stash buster project if you have extra pieces of fabric from projects laying around.
+The napkin, you will learn today, is the most common way store-brought napkins are finished.
+Of course, you can purchase fabric but these napkins can be a great fabric stash buster project if you use pretty fabric from your scrap bin.

 - Rotary Cutter, Ruler and Mat (Or Scissor and Ruler)